eatnumber1/russ.har.mn/thesis/projects/index.markdown

 __3/29/12__ - I've emailed Linus to see if he would be willing to accept a patch which implements this.
 Professor Carithers has also said he'd get me in contact with RIT's patent attorney.

+__4/10/12__ - Linus is unwilling to accept this kind of a patent-encumbered patch.

 [purgeable-memory]: http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&p=1&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=1&f=G&l=50&d=PTXT&S1=778626.AP.&OS=APN/778626&RS=APN/778626A "Managing purgeable memory objects"